Goshen, New York: History

 Captain John Wood, of Colonel Tusten's regiment, was captured in the battle of Minisink.
 Brant spared his life, reportedly because he saw Wood give a Masonic sign and was himself a Mason.
 Wood was taken captive and transported to a Mohawk village in Upper Canada.
 He left a journal of events that discussed the life and character of Brant.

+Noah Webster, most notable for his work on An American Dictionary of the English Language, which later became part of the Merriam-Webster Dictionary, established and taught at school in Goshen called The Farmers' Hall Academy from 1782-1783.
+This academy is also noted for having been attended by former secretary of state William H. Seward.
+The original two-room brick structure of the academy now sits within the Goshen Town Hall, as described by the Historical Marker located outside the building in the center of the Village of Goshen.

 19th century

 On July 22, 1822, the village of Goshen erected a monument to the dead of the Minisink battle.
 The remains of those men were gathered from the battlefield for burial in a mass grave marked by the monument.
 On July 22, 1862, a more elaborate monument was dedicated to these men.
 The funds were bequeathed in the will of Dr. Merritt H. Cash, of Minisink.

 The current county courthouse in Goshen was constructed in 1841 and reflects the Greek Revival style in architecture.
 This is prevalent among buildings of a similar age in the Town and was popular for many county courthouses.